-Impacts upon habitat types within the proposed development footprint are considered of Minor Adverse or lesser significance, given the conservation value, scale and likelihood of the impacts predicted from the construction and operation of the proposed development.
-Negligible ecological impacts of a permanent duration are predicted for grassy verge habitat which makes up the majority of the proposed site.
+Impacts upon habitats types within the proposed development footprint are considered of Minor Adverse or of lesser significance, given the conservation value, scale and likelihood of the impacts predicted from the construction and operation of the proposed development.
+Negligible ecological impacts of a permanent duration are predicted for arable land which makes up the majority of the proposed site.
 This habitat type will be converted into built land and amenity grassland as a result of the proposed development.
-Impacts of Minor Adverse significance are also predicted to hedgerow bordering the proposed development site.
-Negligible impacts are predicted to the drainage ditch to the north of the site.
-Oil/petrol interceptors will prevent pollution from entering the drainage ditch during the operational phase of the project.
-There is limited potential for siltation to occur in the drainage ditch during the construction phase of the project as they ditch is separate from the works area by a hedge and back which are due to be retained.
+Impacts of Minor Adverse significance are also predicted to hedgerows surrounding the proposed development site.